 There have been recorded incidents of police using lethal force that the public view as unjust, however, few convictions exist.
 There have also been recorded instances of the police being very professional and brave while dealing with extreme situations.
 This points to a problem with a few poorly behaving individuals across the board, who become fodder for the agenda of ideologies vying for publicity.

-The source of this problem should be the target of philosophers and scientists, and then politicians can form policy based on their findings in tandem with the deployment of technological solutions.
+The source of this problem should be the target of philosophers and scientists.
+Then, politicians can form policy based on their findings in tandem with the deployment of technological solutions.
 This is not happening.
 In fact, this process is in reverse.
-Politicians create policy and introduce technology they see fit and then leave it up to scientists and philosophers to argue about, and again these arguments become fuel for agendas.
+Politicians create policy and introduce technology they see fit.
+Then. they leave it up to scientists and philosophers to argue about, and again these arguments become fuel for agendas.

 While it is encouraging that human ingenuity can solve some aspects of this issue, it is disappointing that we haven’t been able to treat each other with universally preferable behavior.